Sen314/vrchill-api/README.md

 Video thumbnails and channel icons are collated together into one image and served at a VRCUrl to be loaded by VRCImageDownloader.

 Use the x, y, width and height values from the json to crop the image from the sheet.
+Do not make any assumptions about these values as the server could arrange the images wherever it wants.